4163a2c9ee2e3eb1e1f0a90667b0a130.jpg

 I recurringly refer to some kind of dance; of becoming; of thought experiments; of an amalgamation with different disciplines frequently invoking music..

-If I see this clearly, it all started with Edith Piaf and Jacques Brel, merging with the nurturing qualities of cheese and intoxication through Grenache and Syrah … Ro la la
+If I see this clearly, it all started with Edith Piaf and Jacques Brel, merging with the nurturing qualities of cheese and vivid intoxication through Grenache and Syrah … at one of those many wonderful evenings in the Belgian countryside…

 Botticelli, Annunciation, 1489